shivathapaa/musicManagerPy/README.md

 - After the script completes, check the 'Type' of any files left in the 'mbMusic' folder.
 These files might not have been supported by the script and need manual processing.

+> The updated code is used in project [GUI-for-Music-Manager](https://github.com/shivathapaa/GUI-for-Music-Manager).
+Kindly check it out!

 ## Example

 Let's say you have the following music file in the 'mbMusic' folder: